Noor-Ul-Huda06/OS-Simulator-/README.md

-# OS-Simulator-
-A custom OS simulator featuring process management, resource allocation, CPU scheduling, and multitasking with an interactive interface.
 # OS-Simulator
 A custom Operating System Simulator designed to mimic the functionalities of a real operating system.
 This project provides a hands-on experience with process management, resource allocation, CPU scheduling, and multitasking with an interactive interface.

 ## Project Details